Alec Gores: Career

 Gores launched Gores Holdings VII and Gores Holdings VIII in 2021, and publicly filed for Gores Technology Partners and Gores Technology Partners II, as well as Gores Guggenheim, the latter in partnership with Guggenheim Partners.

 Personal life

 As of 2009, Gores is a practicing Catholic.
+He has six children.
+He is the older brother of Tom Gores, founder of Platinum Equity, and Sam Gores, the head of Paradigm Talent Agency.

-Gores has six children.
-He is married to Kelly Noonan-Gores, producer and director of the award-winning documentary HEAL.
-He has a former wife, Lisa.
+Gores commissioned the 2005 film The Kid & I, which co-stars his son Eric.